 According to an IMS Health study, the annual growth in global healthcare spending was around $70 billion in 2014 up from $26 billion in 2012.
 This dramatic increase in spending is forcing governments to reassess healthcare costs and apply pressure to bring these costs down.

 One way in which costs are being kept down is through new healthcare innovations.
 Some of these innovations will be the hi-tech, wearable devices and apps discussed in our first trend.
-The graph below shows some of the new innovations likely to hit the healthcare market, such as wearable technology, and how likely patients are to adopt them:

 As we discussed in our market access checklist along with value-based assessments, payers are also focusing on individualised healthcare.
 As such, companies that pair new products with companion diagnostics are able to charge a premium, while those that do not may not gain market access.
 Diagnostics are largely unheralded compared to medicines, but personalised medicine is entirely reliant on companion diagnostics.
 How will payers react to the fast-moving developments in mobile health?
 Will they, as we have seen with companion diagnostic, soon also favour medicines that are companioned by apps that help patients monitor and manage their disease?

 Trend #4: Growing conflict between access to medicines and affordability